aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 You can specify a launch template that the node group will use.
 For example, this can be useful if you want to use a custom AMI or add custom user data.

-Since the custom user data is merged with the Amazon EKS user data, it must be encoded in the MIME multi-part archive format.
-Visit the [Launch Template Docs](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html#launch-template-user-data) for insights.
+When supplying a custom user data script, it must be encoded in the MIME multi-part archive format, since Amazon EKS merges with its own user data.
+Visit the [Launch Template Docs](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html#launch-template-user-data) for mode details.

 ```ts
 const userData = `MIME-Version: 1.0